 Fixing and filling small cracks will help stop the spread of concrete cancer, but the key to a successful remedy is timely and professional identification – and treatment.
 Concrete cancer and spalling cannot be fixed without structural intervention… and quality and long-lasting waterproofing designed by a team with longstanding experience.

-Danrae Group understands concrete spalling and concrete cancer.
+Danrae Group understands the causes and remedies of concrete spalling and concrete cancer.
 And we know that the best way to treat them effectively is with full project management.
 We will visit your site and provide a full condition assessment – and solution design.

 We have robust processes in place to manage every stage from quote to completion – and for larger projects like strata buildings or civil construction, that means we organise everything from council permits to crane hire to complete stakeholder communication.